epfl-mobots/bobi_models/README.md

 # bobi_models
-Behavioural Observation and Bio-hybrid Interaction framework - Models module
+Behavioural Observation and Biohybrid Interaction framework - Models module

 This module contains simplistic models of the LureBot